-X-ray is only offered in our Columbus and Naples regions.
+X-ray is only offered in our Columbus, Northern Kentucky and Naples regions.
 An X-ray is a quick, painless test that produces images of the structures inside your body — particularly your bones.
 An X-ray machine sends individual x-ray particles through the body.
 A computer is used to record the images that are created from a digital x-ray plate.

 Structures that are dense (such as bone) will block most of the x-ray particles and will appear white.
 Metal and contrast media* will also appear white.
 Structures containing air will be black, and muscle, fat, and fluid will appear as shades of gray.